iwakoscott/movietrailerwebsite/README.md

 ## How to Download code:

-Click "Fork" at the top of this webpage and click "Download ZIP" or copy the link provided and clone the repository.
+Click "Fork" at the top of this webpage and click "Download ZIP" or copy the link provided and clone the repository through the command line.

 ## Requirements?
 Python3 and a webBrowser.